Accepting where I am

 How does this relate to art?

 My mark making takes off in all kinds of directions.
 Oh, no!
 Did I make a mistake?
 No worries.
 It will be alright.
-I want to be in the moment.
+I stay in the moment.
 Much like zipping across the bare lounge floor in my office chair.
 It’s fun.
 I could mess up the work.
 Or, perhaps, make it completely amazing.
 It’s not important.
-Embracing chaos and screwing up were the principal aims.
+Embracing chaos and screwing up are the principal aims.

-The point is to make the most of where the work is, at that particular moment, and to release my inhibitions.
+The point is to make the most of the work is at that particular moment, and to release my inhibitions.

 I can hardly wait to show you how this abandonment of propriety and preciousness is manifesting itself in my studio.